 What to do when you hit rock bottom

-So if you’ve just hit rock bottom, cry, feel sorrow for yourself, take in every horrible emotion, talk to a close friend if you can but it’s important to not stay down and start making plans to get the heck out of rock bottom!
+So if you’ve just hit rock bottom, cry, feel sorrow for yourself, take in every horrible emotion, and talk to a close friend if you can, but it’s important not to stay down and start making plans to get the heck out of rock bottom!
+You will bounce back.

 How to get out of rock bottom-12 helpful tips and things to remember